theHostileNegotiator/KWBandage/PatchNotes.md

 	* Changed the order to represent the Airfield
 4. Radar Dish is not present as shown in unit portrait unless under construction or destroyed.
 	* Added Radar Dish to Base and Damaged model and adjusted animations to have it function.
+5. Geometry is inaccurate, based of GDI Airfield
+	* Adjusted geometry to be more representative of the model
 #### Scanner Pack
 1. After the scanner packs upgrade, Unit will not aproach the range to fire their weapon.
 In fact they will continue their running animation but will not move.
 	* Allowed scanner pack to upgrade weapon range